 The description discloses an example of reacting particular materials in a particular manner to obtain a sustained release tablet having a particular release rate of a particular bioactive material.

 A search would first be made for the particular materials reacting in the particular manner.
 If the particular example disclosed could not be found, the search would then be extended.
 For instance, the search could be extended to sustained release tablets having the particular bioactive material.
 However, the search does not need to be extended to areas in which it could reasonably have been determined that there was a low probability of finding the best reference.
 Aside from any opinion on novelty or inventive step, the written opinion should indicate any observations on non-prior art grounds (that is, requirements under Articles 5 and 6 such as sufficiency and support, as well as industrial applicability).
 In this example, the claim would be objected to in the written opinion on the following non-prior art grounds: (1) the claim lacks clarity since (a) the claim fails to recite any steps of a process such that the scope of the invention is not set forth with a reasonable degree of clarity and particularity (paragraph 5.32), and (b) the phrase “improved properties” is a relative term (paragraph 5.34); and (2) the claim attempts to define the invention solely by the result to be achieved (paragraph 5.35).
 Again, the international search report would cite the fields of search, the most relevant references for prior art purposes, and the most relevant references for non-prior art purposes.
-The International Searching Authority should also include in the objection on non-prior art grounds an indication as to what degree these objections have been taken into account for purposes of determining the extent of the search, and this extent should be indicated as precisely as possible, for example, the particular materials reacted in the particular manner.
+The International Searching Authority should also include in the objection on non-prior art grounds an indication as to what degree the objection has been taken into account for purposes of determining the extent of the search, and this extent should be indicated as precisely as possible, for example, the particular materials reacted in the particular manner.

 Example 3: Claim Characterized Solely by Unusual Parameters